Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 			* Reisen spams Discarder to bring boss down to 50%
 			* Use another Icicle Fall if not there
 		* Swap in Aya where Cirno was
-		* Aya buffs self SPD once then spams Dance of Cochlea
 		* Reisen uses Lunatic Red Eyes once
+		* Aya spams Dance of the Cochlea until boss is at 0 ATB
 		* Swap Reisen with Iku
 		* Iku uses Elekiter Dragon Palace once
-		* Aya waps Iku with Nitori
+		* Swap Iku with Nitori
-	* **Phase 2 - Super Scope 1**
+	* **Phase 2 - Super Scoping**
-		* Kourin uses Battle Command on Nitori
-		* Sanae uses Miracle Fruit on Nitori
-		* Nitori self buffs twice
+		* Nitori self buffs until ready, then concentrates
-		* Kourin stalls 1 turn
+		* Kourin swaps people around
-		* Aya concentrates once
-		* Nitori concentrates once
-		* Kourin self swaps for Chen, uses Herb of Awakening on Nitori
+		* Satori uses Art of the Battlemage on Nitori
-		* Aya swaps Chen with Kourin
-		* Sanae uses Miracle Fruit on Nitori
+		* Sanae swaps in and uses Miracle Fruit on Nitori
+		* Swap Chen in so she can Herb of Awakening
-		* Nitori uses Super Scope #1
+		* Nitori uses Super Scope
-	* **Phase 3 - Super Scope 2**
-		* Aya swaps Sanae with Satori
-		* Kourin uses Battle Command on Nitori
-		* Aya buffs self SPD once, Dance of Cochlea
-		* Kourin uses Battle Command on Nitori
-		* Aya and Satori concentrate
+		* Satori rebuffs before Nitori's turn
-		* Nitori uses Super Scope #2
-	* **Phase 3 - Super Scope 3**
-		* Kourin IA pivots Nitori
+		* IA pivot Nitori
-		* Aya uses Dance of Cochlea
-		* Nitori concentrates
-		* Aya swaps Satori with Chen, uses Herb of Awakening on Nitori
-		* Kourin swaps Chen with Sanae
-		* Sanae uses Miracle Fruit on Nitori
-		* Aya swaps Sanae with Satori
-		* Kourin stalls 1 turn
-		* Nitori uses Super Scope #3
+		* Nitori uses Super Scope
-		* Aya DGAs Nitori, uses Attack
 	* For finer details see Goddess of Fertility's [Boss Info](../../enemy/goddess.md)
 * Go back to Gensokyo to heal after the fight